https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-Suppose you are standing on the edge of a large freely rotatdp// dg4gxn)h ing turntable.
-What happens if you walk toward the cent d/dnx) ggh4/per?
+Suppose you are standing on the edge of a large freely rotating tur -osrq jf7nyb21h0 f )o7)qebsntable.
+What happens if q)fobj71ys )fneh r7so02q b-you walk toward the center?

 Correct Answer: